porla/docs/docs/scripting/plugins/basics.md

 ## Installing plugins

+Plugins are installed from the web UI.
+The plugin management page can be reached by clicking the plugin button in the top right of the UI.

+### Git

 The easiest way to install plugins is via Git.
 Porla bundles _libgit2_ and uses it to fetch plugins as well as keep them up to date.
 To allow Porla to fetch plugins via Git, you need to set the `plugins.allow_git` key to true in the